 After serving as the Artistic co-director of STEIM from 2001-2003, where she learned live electronic performance and developed a passion for real-time music performance software, Rebekah landed in Chicago where she met Source Elements Co-Founders Robert Marshall and John Binder.
 They created Source-Connect initially as an in-house project at post-production house Cutters in Chicago.

 Rebekah and Robert have continued to work together over the past fifteen years to build Source Elements into a global company and a connected network of thousands of media professionals who rely on their software to complete their projects.

 In 2018, Rebekah completed her Masters in the topic of Networked Music Performance, merging two passions: 21st century composition for ensembles and network music technology.

 Rebekah currently resides somewhere in Western Europe and while looks forward to traveling the globe again soon, she hopes to be part of the future where increasingly sophisticated internet and music technologies emerge, bringing a world made recently more distant from each other, closer together with music and rich audio and video applications.

-Chief Solutions Officer & Co-founder
+Robert Marshall, Chief Solutions Officer & Co-founder

 Robert provides services in broadcast capacities for various new outlets including NPR and runs ADR sessions for film and episodic work.
 This extensive, ongoing hands-on experience helps Robert have a full understanding of what the industry needs.
-Robert has continued to have one hand on the mixing desk while helping lead the industry away from ISDN and on to the Internet - with Source Elements as the gateway.
+Robert has continued to have one hand on the mixing desk while helping lead the industry away from ISDN and onto the internet—with Source Elements as the gateway.

-When he’s not in the studio or on the Internet, he is an avid skier and enjoys spending time and making music with his daughter in his home studio The Cave.
+When he’s not in the studio or on the internet, he is an avid skier and enjoys spending time and making music with his daughter in his home studio, The Cave.